dapphub/dapptools/src/seth/README.md

 ### `seth --to-bytes32`

-Convert data (what types, just numbers?) into bytes32 hex string with 0x prefix.
+Pad a hex string to the right with zeroes to 32 bytes.

     seth --to-bytes32 <value>